-If you change pharmacies and need a refill of a prescription, you can either ask to have a new prescription written by a provider or ask your pharmacy to transfer the prescription to the new pharmacy if it has remaining refills.
+If you change pharmacies and need a refill of a prescription, you can either ask to have a new prescription written by a provider or ask your pharmacy to transfer the prescription to the new pharmacy if there are any refills left.

-If you need help changing your network pharmacy, you can contact Member Services or your service coordinator.
+If you need help changing your network pharmacy, you can contact Member Services or your Service Coordinator.